 What is meant by hysteroscopy?

-Doctors in Turkey insert a speculum through the vagina so that they can look inside the uterus.
+Doctors in Turkey insert Transvaginal speculum To be able to look inside the womb.

 The endoscope is a thin tube with a camera attached to its end and is characterized by that it can be easily inserted without any need to make any cuts in the skin through the opening of the uterus and vagina.